New England Baptist Hospital

 New England Baptist Hospital (NEBH) is a 141-bed adult medical-surgical hospital in Boston, Massachusetts specializing in orthopedic care and complex orthopedic procedures.
-NEBH is an international leader in the treatment of all forms of musculoskeletal disorders and disease.
+NEBH is an international leader in the treatment of all forms of musculoskeletal disorders and diseases.

-"The Baptist" (as the hospital is called for short) is located atop Parker Hill in the Mission Hill neighborhood within walking distance of the Longwood Medical and Academic Area.
+NEBH is located atop Parker Hill in the Mission Hill neighborhood within walking distance of the Longwood Medical and Academic Area.

 The hospital is a teaching affiliate of both the University of Massachusetts Medical School and Tufts University School of Medicine.
 It also conducts teaching programs in collaboration with the Harvard T.H.
-Chan School of Public Health and the Harvard School of Medicine.
+Chan School of Public Health and Harvard Medical School.

-CareGroup, Inc. is the parent non-profit holding company for New England Baptist, Beth Israel Deaconess Medical Center, Beth Israel Deaconess Hospital-Milton, Beth Israel Deaconess Hospital-Needham, and Mount Auburn Hospital.
+Beth Israel Lahey Health is the parent non-profit holding company for New England Baptist, Beth Israel Deaconess Medical Center, the Lahey Hospital & Medical Center, Mount Auburn Hospital and others.

 History

-As indicated by its name, New England Baptist Hospital was established in 1893 by Northern Baptists, a denomination with a long history in New England and an identity distinct from the better-known Southern Baptists.
+New England Baptist Hospital was established in 1893 by American Baptist Churches USA, a Baptist Christian denomination with a long history in New England.

 When the hospital was created in 1893, Parker Hill was a streetcar suburb considered far enough away from downtown Boston to provide fresh air and an escape from the noise and congestion of the city for patients who might benefit from long term rest and relaxation.
 Parker Hill offers panoramic views of the city, Boston Harbor, and the Blue Hills.
-Even today it is a remarkably peaceful site considering its location near the center of one of the largest metropolitan areas in North America.
+Even today, it is a remarkably peaceful site considering its location near the center of one of the largest metropolitan areas in North America.
 In April 2017, New England Baptist Hospital agreed to join with Lahey Health and Beth Israel Deaconess Medical Center.

 Bone & Joint Institute

 Through the associated New England Baptist Bone & Joint Institute, the hospital offers a full range of services in orthopedics and rheumatology, occupational medicine and sports medicine, foot and ankle care, joint replacement, spine care, and hand surgery.
-The institute offers a range of preventive, education, diagnostic, treatment and rehabilitation services.
+The institute offers such services as preventive, educational, diagnostic, treatment, and rehabilitation services.

 Sports medicine

-NEBH has a long association with sports medicine and has provided services to U.S. Olympic teams and countless professional athletes.
+NEBH has a long association with sports medicine and has provided services to U.S. Olympic teams and multiple professional athletes.

 Boston Red Sox legend Ted Williams came to the Baptist for treatment of a cervical disk disorder in the 1950s.
 In 1999, esteemed PGA Tour player Jack Nicklaus came to the Baptist for a new hip.

-NEBH is the official hospital of the seventeen-time world champion Boston Celtics and has a long association with the Boston Athletic Association which hosts the Boston Marathon.
-The Baptist continues to provide services to a variety of professional and amateur athletes from around the world.
+NEBH is the official hospital of the eighteen-time world champion Boston Celtics and has a long association with the Boston Athletic Association which hosts the Boston Marathon.